richardpiazza/Statement/README.md

 ...
 ```

 But take a closer look at the elements provided in the `.AND` block.
-The `lanugageCode` & `regionCode` are both optionals, and there is an
+The `languageCode` & `regionCode` are both optionals, and there is an
 additional logical element clause when one is nil.
-With all of the optionals and logic, there are a possibilty of producing 4 separate **where**
+With all of the optionals and logic, there is a possibility of producing 4 separate **where**
 clauses.

 ```sql